 After you’ve made it certain that the game’s servers are not offline, you can make your way toward fixing the issue yourself.
 This step is essential to go through first, simply because of the nature of the issue and how no potential solution will work if the servers have been pulled for maintenance from the back end.
 With that said, let’s get right into the rest of the fixes that the V Rising server full issue warrants.

 Run the Steam Client With Administrator Privileges

-Look for the executable Steam file application in the File Explorer region of your PC.
-Once you locate it, double-click on the entry, and select “Properties.”
-Doing so should open up a new window on your end, allowing you to click on “Compatibility” without breaking a sweat.
-At last, toggle on the box beside “Run this program as an administrator,” apply the changes, and click on “OK.”
-That’s all there is to it!
+Search for the executable Steam application file in the File Explorer region of your PC.
+Once you have it found click on it, double-click, and then choose “Properties.”
+Doing so will open new windows that allow users to click “Compatibility” without breaking a sweat.
+Then, switch on the checkbox next to “Run this program as an administrator,” make the changes and click “OK.”
+That’s all you need to do!

 This is your green signal to launch V Rising again and see if the issue at hand still exists.
 The Steamworks Initialisation Failed error has been duly fixed by a plethora of players through the proper application of this stratagem, so here’s hoping that you can say the same afterward.
 If, however, fate has different plans for you yet, keep on reading to try the next potential solution.

 One of the first things where the mind wanders to when encountering V Rising’s server-related issues, of course, is the internet connection speed that you have.
 This is because the issue in question is actually related to server connectivity, so your connection to the internet has to be put under the guillotine first before any other system process.